Infineon/ml-middleware/README.md

 Refer to the ml-tflite-micro/ml-inference README.md files for further information on the `COMPONENTS` and `DEFINES` that must be added in order to select the preferred inference engine.

+### Using CMSIS DSP

+Some of the mtb ml utils functions from the ml-middleware library can use the CMSIS-DSP functions to accelerate its execution.
+To enable it, add `CMSIS_DSP` in your makefile COMPONENTS list and `MTB_ML_HAVING_CMSIS_DSP` must be added to the `DEFINES`.
+NOTE: In the next release `MTB_ML_HAVING_CMSIS_DSP` will be deprecated and mtb ml utils functions will only check that the `CMSIS_DSP` component has been added.

 ### Using the library - ML stream

 1. Make sure the application includes header files and selected model: